christelbuchanan/christelbuchanan/README.md

 ## 🚀 **About Me**

-Pioneering the shift from the Attention Economy to the Intention Economy.
 I believe in a future where technology amplifies human creativity rather than extracting human attention.

 ## 💻 **Projects I have built**